Dionysus: Symbols

 The snake and phallus were symbols of Dionysus in ancient Greece, and of Bacchus in Greece and Rome.
+There is a procession called the phallophoria, in which villagers would parade through the streets carrying phallic images or pulling phallic representations on carts.
 He typically wears a panther or leopard skin and carries a thyrsus.
 His iconography sometimes includes maenads, who wear wreaths of ivy and serpents around their hair or neck.

 The cult of Dionysus was closely associated with trees, specifically the fig tree, and some of his bynames exhibit this, such as Endendros "he in the tree" or Dendritēs, "he of the tree".
 Peters suggests the original meaning as "he who runs among the trees", or that of a "runner in the woods".
 Janda (2010) accepts the etymology but proposes the more cosmological interpretation of "he who impels the (world-)tree".
 This interpretation explains how Nysa could have been re-interpreted from a meaning of "tree" to the name of a mountain: the axis mundi of Indo-European mythology is represented both as a world-tree and as a world-mountain.

 Dionysus is also closely associated with the transition between summer and autumn.
 In the Mediterranean summer, marked by the rising of the dog star Sirius, the weather becomes extremely hot, but it is also a time when the promise of coming harvests grow.
 Late summer, when Orion is at the center of the sky, was the time of the grape harvest in ancient Greece.
 Plato describes the gifts of this season as the fruit that is harvested as well as Dionysian joy.
 Pindar describes the "pure light of high summer" as closely associated with Dionysus and possibly even an embodiment of the god himself.
-An image of Dionysus' birth from Zeus' thigh call him "the light of Zeus" (Dios phos) and associate him with the light of Sirius.
+An image of Dionysus's birth from Zeus's thigh calls him "the light of Zeus" (Dios phos) and associates him with the light of Sirius.